SINTEF-9012/kafka-mqtt-sink-connector/README.md

 mqtt.connector.mqtt_topic_key=topic
 topics.regex=test*
 ```
 where `mqtt.connector.mqtt_topic_key` is the key used by the connector to fetch a topic from the Kafka record.
 When the Kafka record is pushed to the sink connector, the sink connector decodes the record into a JSON.
-After that a looup is made on the `mqtt.connector.mqtt_topic_key` and the fetched value is the topic used to publish to the mqtt broker.
+After that a lookup is made on the `mqtt.connector.mqtt_topic_key` and the fetched value is the topic used to publish to the mqtt broker.
 `topics.regex` is standard property of the SinkConnector we inherit from, and the regex determines which topic(s) the sink connector should subscribe to from Kafka.

 4. Start _Connect Standalone_ with our connector by typing (this may take a minute or two):